Fancy a royal day out in London? Are you visiting our capital in the hope of seeing the royal family?

 The Tower of London was the capital’s castle many ages ago and it’s seen countless executions.
 This is where the beefeaters live.
 Then you want to head straight to the Tower Bridge through the pedestrian access and cross the Thames.

 A visit to the Tower of London is one of the best days out in London there is.
+Buy your tickets in advance for the Tower of London before you go to guarantee entry.

 7. St Paul’s Cathedral